What is AMH?

 There is a lot of talk about AMH within the fertility community these days, but what is it???

 AMH, also known as Anti-Mullerian Hormone is a protein that is released from the ovarian cells.
 It can be tested via bloodwork during any time of your cycle and is currently not covered by OHIP.
-Fertility clinics find it useful because it can help diagnose PCOS, pre-mature ovarian failure, and can also help predict how a woman will respond to an IVF cycle (i.e. will she produce enough eggs to retrieve).
+Fertility clinics find it useful because it can help diagnose PCOS, pre-mature ovarian failure, and can also help predict how a woman will respond to the medication in an IVF cycle (i.e. will she produce enough eggs to retrieve).

 AMH will get lower and lower until a women enters into menopause.
 The only thing known to give false AMH levels is being tested while on the birth control pill.

 AMH can fluctuate slightly, but usually not a significant amount.
 We have found that AMH reflects ovarian reserve, or the number of eggs that a woman has left.
-Although I don't know of research on this - I also wonder what a woman's egg quality is like if their reserve is low.
+Although I don't know of solid research on this - I also wonder what a woman's egg quality is like if their reserve is low.

 I think that AMH is quite a useful tool in helping women or couples decide on a timeline when thinking about when or how aggressively they should being trying to conceive.
 That being said, decisions shouldn't be made on any one test alone - it is very important to take into consideration a comprehensive analysis when making fertility decisions.